 Sammamish Valley Fresh Pop-Up Market Saw Resounding Success

-Dear Sammamish Valley Fresh Pop-up Market supporters: We want to share with you the great news of our Sammamish Valley Fresh 2020 seasonal pop-up market, and thank you for your support of local farm businesses.
-In eleven weeks, we purchased nearly $11,000 of fresh, organically grown produce from a dozen local farmers.
-Our fabulous volunteers then re-packed that food into individual bags for weekly distribution.
-Collectively, you purchased 250 bags of produce totaling $7,500, plus an additional $1,000 in ‘bulk’ sales.
+Thank you for your support of local farm businesses during this seasonal Pop-Up Market.
+In eleven weeks, nearly $11,000 of fresh, organically grown produce from a dozen local farmers was purchased.
+The fabulous volunteers re-packed that food into individual bags for weekly distribution.
+Collectively, 250 bags of produce was purchased totaling $7,500, plus an additional $1,000 in ‘bulk’ sales.
 Additionally, nearly $2,500 worth of fresh produce was donated to Woodinville Storehouse Food Bank, Camp Unity and the Northshore Senior Center.

-This has been a very fulfilling experience for us with Sammamish Valley Alliance and our partners in Sammamish Valley Grange.
+This was a fulfilling experience for the Sammamish Valley Grange and our partners.
 We deepened our relationship with many local farmers, we met new volunteers and we discovered a new outlet for local, fresh food.
 You all responded with drive-through purchases and words of encouragement.
 Because of your fabulous support, we are resolute in our commitment to connect you with local farmers, local food, and we look forward to finding innovative ways to make that happen.
-Thank you for this very successful kick-off season.
-We all look forward to seeing you next year.

 Follow us on Facebook and Instagram too!
 Thank you for supporting your Sammamish Valley farms and businesses.
 For more information e-mail sammamishvalleygrange286@gmail.com.